blaze00193/X-ChainToken/README.md

 We felt that having the adaptor would be a useful security bulwark in case of an unexpected event, since it would be limited by approvals set and the liquidity at risk would be purely the tokens locked in it.
 In a way, defense in depth.

-## Gas-less transaction and Permit
+## Signatures and Permit

 1. EIP2621 is broken: https://www.trust-security.xyz/post/permission-denied
-2. We want to still offer gasless transaction for our users.
+2. We want to still offer similar functionality for our users.
 3. Solution: EIP3009

 EIP3009 has been successfully used by Circle, in its USDC implementation since v1.
 This offers us a degree of confidence.